 In addition to the aircraft the museum displays a diverse display of aviation artefacts and a collection of more than thirty five aero engines.

 Each year the museum organises and hosts a diverse range of Special Event Days, details of which are regularly updated here on the website.
 We urge you check out the different pages that detail everything from our list of aircraft and cockpit through the excellent Museum Shop, which has been described by our regular shoppers as “the best specialist aviation outlet in the Midlands”.

 When you visit we hope that you will find time to pause for a break in our Café.
-You can choose from a selection of snacks, sandwiches and hot or cold drinks.
-Why not try our Toasties described by some as being “legendary”?
-All are reasonably priced and prepared to order.
-The Café can cater for parties – please book in advance.
+Whilst we are operating to Covid-Secure guidelines you can choose from a selection of pre-packed sandwiches, cake snacks and hot or cold drinks.

 We hope to see you very soon.